jgOhYeah/LCDGraph/README.md

 ![LCD Graph Mockup](extras/Mockup.svg)

 This library uses custom characters to draw simple line graphs on Hitachi HD44780 based alphanumeric displays using the built in [LiquidCrystal](https://www.arduino.cc/en/Reference/LiquidCrystal) library.
+Other libraries can be used if needed for the likes of displays driven through I2C.

 The x axis is always the data point while the y axis can be scaled as required, even after data has been entered.